JavaScript Client

 </script>

-instance, you can configure various options:
+When creating a new VitalLens instance, you can configure various options:

-Parameter | Description | Default |
+| Parameter | Description | Default |

 method |

-'vitallens' |
+vitallens |

 apiKey |

-API key for the VitalLens API (required for method 'vitallens' ). |
+API key for the VitalLens API (required for method vitallens). |

 null |